GeoWebCache/geowebcache/documentation/en/user/source/concepts/gridsets.rst

 From gridsets to tiles
 ----------------------

-The following describes the process of interpreting the gridset and gridsubset at a particular zoom level and determining which tiles are being requested.
-This process described below is repeated for every zoom level.
+Below the description of the interpretation process of the gridset and gridsubset at a particular zoom level and determining which tiles are being requested.
+The description is  is repeated for every zoom level.

 .. figure:: img/gridset_boundingbox.png
    :align: left